WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/Document/Sprint1_Report.md

 ## Unfinished Work

 All user stories in Sprint 1 are completed.
-Since there are many client APIs from Pravega and Apache Druid to learn before starting with any code, we expect to have some code for Sprint 2.
+Since there are many client APIs from Pravega and Apache Druid need to learn before starting with any code, we expect to have some code for Sprint 2.

 **Progress of Sprint 1**
 - [x] Team Inventory Docs
 - [x] Project Description Docs
 - [x] Requirement and Specification Docs
 - [x] Solution Approach Docs